 This is a practice based course.
 It offers a rich learning experience by combining periods of instructor led tuition with periods of supervised work practice that gives participants the time to acquire and perfect the variety and standard of skills required by industry.
 The training methods include instructions, presentations, demonstrations, supervised practice, simulated work environment, and giving and receiving feedback.
 Participants are required to actively participate in the learning process.
 They must complete a number of practical tasks and assignments throughout the course.
 A number of methods are used to assess the participants’ progress and for certification purposes.
 These include project work and theory exams.

-- Applicants must have reached the current statutory school leaving age.
+- Reached the statutory school leaving age.

-- Good hand/arm co-ordination.
+- Good hand-arm co-ordination.

-- Ability to measure and quantify materials required for a job.
+- Ability to measure and calculate materials.

-The demand for skilled construction operatives, apprentices and skilled craftspersons is increasing with the continued growth in the construction sector.
+The demand for skilled construction operatives, apprentices and craftspersons is increasing with the continued growth in the construction sector.
 The Construction Industry Federation estimates the sector has the potential to generate an additional 112,000 jobs in the 3 years leading up 2020.
 Graduates from this course will seek entry level positons with construction companies where they will receive further on-the-job training and gain experience to become highly skilled construction operatives.
-Many construction companies also offer apprenticeships in Carpentry & Joinery, Brick & Stone Laying, and Plastering.
+Many companies also offer apprenticeships in trades of Carpentry & Joinery, Brick & Stone Laying, and Plastering.